Choosing an Enterprise Content Management Solution

-- Crafting the RFP.For most, this step is the most daunting.
+- Crafting the RFP.For most, this step is daunting.
 Crafting the RFP is an equal mix of art and science.
-You need to ask the right questions, in the right way, to garner the best response.
+It would help if you ask the right questions, in the right way, to garner the best response.
 If you have access to a sample RFP tool, this is the perfect place to start.
-Without fail, however, make sure to include references, information on a solution integrator’s organization, and information on research and development.
+Don’t forget to include references, information on a solution integrator’s organization, and information on research and development!
+View a sample RFP.

 - Finishing up.It’s likely you’ll come up with a ton of questions and a laundry list of requirements.
 Just be mindful of getting lost in the needs.
-There is a point in which you could ask for too much detail.
-Work together with the solutions integrator to ensure everyone’s needs are met.
+It’s easy to get hung up on your many needs, big and small, and request more detail than necessary.
+Be mindful of this and try to stay in touch with the bigger picture.
+Additionally, your solutions integrator can help to keep you grounded and ensure the final results meet everyone’s needs.

 - Evaluate the responses.
 Review the answers, make sure there is no gray area, and invite the top two-three finalists to demonstrate their abilities.

 - When comfortable, make a decision.
 It’s okay to ask more questions and need more time.
 Visit the company headquarters and have them visit your company as well.
 Ask for references or site visits.
 Through this process, you’ll get to know each other and feel comfortable before making your purchase.

 It’s critical you choose someone who knows a customer’s industry inside and out, not just the product.
 If they do not, you could add time and money to your purchase, implementation, deployment, and upgrade processes.
 An ECM product should be developed mindfully to meet your specific organizational and industry needs, which requires background knowledge.